rwcitek/A_Gental_Introduction_to_BNF/slides/250_regular.md

 - A concatenation of any of the above
 - A union of any the above
 - A repetition  of 0 or more of any the above

-In regular expressions, certain symbols functions as operators for the above operations.
- Parens can be used to disambiguate any of the above constructs.
+- Parens are used to disambiguate the above